 The IACC 2021 is the final assessment component of your Scientist Training Programme completion.
 This assessment takes the form of a critical reflective narrative supported by evidence from your e-portfolio (OneFile) and an interview.

-Your submission will be assessed by an assessment panel that will take a view on a provisional pass/fail outcome following the panel interview.
+Your submission will be assessed by an assessment panel that will take a view on a provisional pass/fail outcome following review of your reflective narrative, supporting evidence and panel interview.

 The critical reflective narrative

-You must use the MS Word submission template for your critical reflective narrative.
+You must use the most recent version of the MS Word submission template for your critical reflective narrative.
 When referring to the AHCS (2012) Good Scientific Practice domains, please make sure to use the 2012 edition of the guide.

-Any evidence you cite in your critical narrative must be signed-off in OneFile.
+Any evidence you cite in your critical narrative must be signed-off in OneFile by the IACC submission date.
 You can also draw on additional evidence you have uploaded into OneFile.
 Examples include workplace assessments (e.g. DOPS, OCE, MSF and CBD), relevant evidence from your academic programme and other forms of evidence from supervisors or third parties that recognise a contribution or skill you have made during your training.